Querying Segments Using the "Nearest" Geometry

 • geometry: The geometry defined in the previous requests.

 • fields: These are the different metrics we can request.
 In this case, we are interested in segment IDs, year and month of the data, and trip volume.
-If the billboard company only made billboards for luxury watches, they could use such as trip_purpose or income if they wanted to advertise to a specific demographic.
+If the restaurant company built fine dining restaurants, they could use such as trip_purpose or income if they wanted to advertise to a specific demographic.
 For a complete list, see Available Metrics.

 • country: For this example, we are studying the US.